 Tuttle real estate is some of the most expensive in Oklahoma, although Tuttle house values don't compare to the most expensive real estate in the U.S.

-Tuttle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Tuttle is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Tuttle who work in office and administrative support (15.81%), management occupations (10.94%), and sales jobs (10.12%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Tuttle is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Tuttle is a city of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Tuttle who work in office and administrative support (14.89%), management occupations (14.18%), and sales jobs (10.74%).

-Tuttle is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Tuttle is a great place for families with children to consider.
+First of all, many other families with children live here, making Tuttle a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Tuttle has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Tuttle’s overall crime rate is lower than average for the country.

 Tuttle is a somewhat ethnically-diverse city.
 The people who call Tuttle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tuttle residents report their race to be White, followed by Native American.
-Important ancestries of people in Tuttle include Irish, English, Scots-Irish, and Scottish.
+Important ancestries of people in Tuttle include German, Irish, English, European, and Dutch.

 The most common language spoken in Tuttle is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.